-Yes we’re in the Jeep!
+Yes we’re in that Jeep!

-You came here for a reason You’re seeking value and solutions.
+You came here for a reason.
+You’re seeking value and solutions.

 You’re probably asking yourself a question: